alexei-led/alexei-led.github.io/_posts/2025-04-26-pod-resize-in-place.md

 5. **Enhanced Metrics-based Resizing**
    Imagine resizing based on application-level metrics like request latency or queue depth, not just CPU/memory.

 Together, these enhancements promise a future where vertical scaling is truly dynamic, efficient, and interruption-free.
-So, go forth, Kubernetes adventurers—experiment with in-place pod resize in your non-production clusters, share your findings, and help shape the next wave of scaling magic.
+So, go forth, Kubernetes adventurers, experiment with in-place pod resize in your non-production clusters, share your findings, and help shape the next wave of scaling magic.
 Just don't forget to read the fine print and test thoroughly before unleashing in production.
 Happy scaling! 🚀

 ---